Psychology on philosophy’s coattails

 Seeking a moment from which everything began is a challenging task in the case of psychology at the University of Basel.
 The field’s origins are not shrouded in darkness but are quite dispersed and neither easily nor clearly recognizable as such.
 This is because the context in which they are situated differs in many ways from the current context of academic psychology.

 While psychology established itself as an independent science in German scientific centers in the last quarter of the nineteenth century, in Basel it remained part of philosophy until the mid-twentieth century.
 The Basel Philosophical Seminar itself was a late foundation, only realized in 1920, after some 460 years of university operation.
-In the preceding period, philosophy belonged to the Pedagogical Seminar, and as a philosophical subbranch, psychology also fit into the institutional framework of pedagogy as a field at the university until that point.
+In the preceding period, philosophy belonged to the Pedagogical Seminar, and as a philosophical subbranch, psychology had also fit into the institutional framework of pedagogy as a field at the university.

 The birth of psychology from a philosophical spirit